Services

 AI in manufacturing should enhance operational safety and be limited to influencing systems under the following conditions: audit trails, human review and approval of recommendations, and controlled AI access.

-In tightly controlled environments, manufacturers should implement AI systems where recommendations and actions are DSR bound with role-based access control and strict separation of recommendation and execution.
-This is the only way to ensure governance.
+In tightly controlled environments, manufacturers should implement AI systems where recommendations and actions are bound by data-access rules, with role-based access control and a strict separation between recommending a change and executing it.
+That separation is what makes the governance real, not nominal.

 AI in Manufacturing - Talent Gaps

-There are limited people with knowledge of AI and manufacturing, and most factories do not have robust in-house AI capabilities.
+There are limited people with knowledge of AI and manufacturing, and most factories do not have strong in-house AI capabilities.

 What Most Manufacturing AI Strategies Miss

 Most manufacturing AI strategies focus only on ERP and shop-floor systems.
-That misses a big part of how modern manufacturers actually run.
+That misses a big part of how modern manufacturers run day to day.
 Real operational decisions are often shaped by data outside ERP, including:

 • CRM systems like Salesforce or HubSpot, where pipeline and customer context lives